apache/tvm/apps/benchmark/README.md

   E.g. For my RK3399, I use `python3 -m tvm.exec.rpc_sever --tracker=10.77.1.123:9190 --key=rk3399`

 * For Android device
-   * Build and install tvm rpc apk on your device [Help](https://github.com/dmlc/tvm/tree/master/apps/android_rpc).
+   * Build and install tvm RPC apk on your device [Help](https://github.com/dmlc/tvm/tree/master/apps/android_rpc).
      Make sure you can pass the android rpc test.
 Then you have alreadly known how to register.

 3. Verify the device registration